 For Nazanin, it was a chance to apply her background in data mining and machine learning to a real-world industry challenge and work with a sector leader.
 It was also a great way to get a foot in the industry door and fast track her career.

 “APR.Intern is one of the best ways to start fresh in the market and develop the skills and networks needed to pursue industry.
-I learned how machine research is used in industry and new techniques, as well as developing essential soft skills,” she says.
+I learned how machine research is used in industry and new techniques, as well as developing essential soft skills,”

 “I really enjoy collaborative and multi-disciplinary research.
-Taking on the role of mentor with APR.Intern broadens your horizons beyond academic research and helps foster industry relationships,” says Associate Professor Kennedy.
+Taking on the role of mentor with APR.Intern broadens your horizons beyond academic research and helps foster industry relationships,”